-There are millions of writers but only a few will reach the level of fame and success of Stephen King or JK Rowling.
+There are millions of writers but only a few will reach the level of fame and success of James Patterson, Stephen King, or JK Rowling.

-Which means, for the overwhelming majority of us, there's a moment when it sinks in: I'm not going to be the most famous writer of all time.
-Or: I'm not going to make a living at this.
-I'll always need another full-time job.
+This means, for the overwhelming majority of us, there's a moment when it sinks in: I'm not going to be a famous writer.
+My books probably won't become bestsellers.
+I'll always need a full-time job.

 The same "reality-check" moment happens with sports or music or wanting to become the President of the United States.
-And no matter how big or unrealistic the dream, it's never easy when hitting these realizations.
-There's a sadness here and it's made tougher because no one wants to feel like they're throwing in the towel.
-We want to find extra motivation.
+And no matter how big or unrealistic the dream, it's never easy when we hit one of these realizations.
+There's a sadness and it's made tougher because no one wants to feel like they're throwing in the towel.
 Keep dreaming.
 Keep pushing.
 You're almost there!

 So what happens next?
 What happens after I didn't get my "something else."
-Or I don't think I'm going to get my "something else."
 Or I got my "something else" and it wasn't fulfilling.

 Option 1: You can walk away.
-Decide it's not worth all of the time and energy.
+Decide writing is not worth all of the time and energy.
 The letdown hurts too much.